Leafwing-Studios/fop-game/docs/src/rules/downtime-activities.md

 Focus on rest and enjoy yourself.

 Remove an additional stack of exhaustion or restore half your maximum life.

+## Research

+TODO: Rules about learning new recipes.

 ## Resupply